 The Company has a significant concentration of reinsurance risk with third-party reinsurers, Aspida Re, Wilton Reassurance Company ("Wilton Re"), and Somerset that could have a material impact on our financial position in the event that any of these reinsurers fails to perform its obligations under the various reinsurance treaties.
 Aspida Re has an A- issuer credit rating from AM Best as of December 31, 2022, and the risk of non-performance is further mitigated through the funds withheld arrangement.
-Wilton Re has an A+ issuer credit rating from AM Best and an A issuer credit rating from S&P as of December 31, 2022, and the risk of non-performance is further mitigated through the funds withheld arrangement.
+Wilton Re has an A+ issuer credit rating from AM Best and an A issuer credit rating from Fitch as of December 31, 2022.
+Somerset has an A- issuer credit rating from AM Best and a BBB+ issuer credit rating from S&P as of December 31, 2022, and the risk of non-performance is further mitigated through the funds withheld arrangement.
 On December 31, 2022, the net amounts recoverable from Aspida Re, Wilton Re, and Somerset were \$3,121 million, \$1,231 million, and \$570 million, respectively.
 We monitor both the financial condition of individual reinsurers and risk concentration arising from similar activities and economic characteristics of reinsurers to attempt to reduce the risk of default by such reinsurers.
 We believe that all amounts due from Aspida Re, Wilton Re, and Somerset for periodic treaty settlements are collectible as of December 31, 2022.